-Pr.
-Blay has published over 600 peer-reviewed articles.
+Professor Blay has published over 600 peer-reviewed articles.
 He was President of the European Organization for Research and Treatment of Cancer (EORTC) from 2009 to 2012.
 He has also received numerous awards such as the Hamilton Fairley Award in 2012 from the ESMO and the Henry and Mary-Jane Mitjavile prize in 2013 from the National Academy of Medicine.

 Currently President of the French Sarcoma Group GETO, he is the network leader of the NETSARC network of reference centers for sarcoma treatment certified by the French National Cancer Institute, the former PI of Conticanet (a FP6 network of excellence), and the current PI of the FP7 project EuroSARC).

 He is the Director of the Integrated Centre for innovation on Cancer Research of Lyon (LYRIC).
 He is the Network Director of the European Reference Network EURACAN (euracan.org).

 His research interests focus on clinical and basic research in sarcomas, targeted treatment of cancer, the biology of breast carcinoma and relation between tumor immunologic microenvironment and malignant cells with the goal of clinical applications in the fields of diagnosis, prognosis and treatment.